Dzoiver/FF8CSR/README.md

 # FF8CSR
-CutScene Remover mod for Final Fantasy 8 for speedrun practice.
+CutScene Remover mod for Final Fantasy 8 speedrun practice.

 This repository created to track issues in the mod.